Vivekanand-R/AI-Product-Framework/README.md

 8. The Build-First Bias: Shipping features does not equal delivering value.
 Organizations confuse output with outcomes, falling into the "build bias" — where teams keep building without validating impact.

-9. Other Cognitive & Product Strategy Biases: Confirmation Bias, Survivorship Bias, Status Quo, Sunk Cost Fallacy, Anchoring Bias, Availability Heuristic, Law of the Instrument, Local Maxima.
+9. Other Cognitive & Product Strategy Biases: Survivorship, Status Quo, Sunk Cost Fallacy, Anchoring Bias, Availability Heuristic, Law of the Instrument, Local Maxima.

 ---------------------------